Natural-born-citizen clause (United States): Barack Obama

-Attempts to prevent Obama from participating in the 2012 Democratic primary election in several states failed.
+The Supreme Court declined without comment to hear two lawsuits in which the plaintiffs argued it was irrelevant whether Obama was born in Hawaii.
+Attempts to prevent Obama from participating in the 2012 Democratic Party presidential primaries in several states failed.

 Marco Rubio and Bobby Jindal

 Marco Rubio and Bobby Jindal both announced in 2015 that they were running for the Republican Party's nomination for president in the 2016 election.
 Orly Taitz and Mario Apuzzo, who both had filed multiple lawsuits challenging Obama's eligibility, claimed neither Rubio nor Jindal is eligible because both were born (albeit in the United States) to parents who were not U.S. citizens at the time of their respective births.
 A lawsuit filed in December 2015 in Vermont and a ballot challenge filed in February 2016 in New York challenged Jindal's eligibility.

 A November 2015 ballot challenge in New Hampshire alleging that Rubio was not a natural-born citizen was unsuccessful.
-In December, a similar lawsuit was filed in Vermont, and an unsuccessful lawsuit was filed in Florida.
+In December, the following month, a similar lawsuit was filed in Vermont, and an unsuccessful lawsuit was filed in Florida.
 In January 2016, a similar unsuccessful ballot challenge was filed in Illinois.
 In February, a similar unsuccessful lawsuit was filed in Arkansas; a similar ballot challenge was filed in New York; and an unsuccessful ballot challenge was filed in Indiana.